butler-consulting/google-font-manager/readme.txt

 = 1.1.3 =
 * Tested and updated stable tag for compliance with WordPress 4.0.1
 * Removed http prefix to prevent sites using SSL from blocking fonts due to same origin policy.

+= 1.1.4 =
+* Tested and updated stable tag for WordPress 4.1.1.
+* Replaced Vimeo file with updated version.